-	Special blood tests have been developed.
-Most tests are designed to detect the presence of viral antigen in the cat's blood.
-In general, these tests are very reliable although rarely a false positive result occurs.
-In some situations, it may be necessary to confirm infection with the virus through repeated blood testing at a later date.
+Special blood tests have been developed to detect the presence of the virus in a cat's blood.
+In general, these tests are very reliable, although rarely, a false positive result can occur.
+In some situations, it may be necessary to confirm infection by repeating blood testing or through different types of testing.

 Does my cat need to have a blood test before vaccination?

 For the majority of cats, a blood test is highly recommended prior to vaccination to determine whether a cat has been infected with the FeLV virus.
 If your cat tests positive for FeLV, there is no benefit in administering the vaccine, as it will not offer any protection against the virus.

 FeLV vaccines have been specially developed so they do not cause the disease.
 You are unlikely to see any adverse effects apart from some mild sluggish behavior a day or two after the vaccine is given.
 A very few cats may have a mild allergic reaction.
 Most vaccine reactions occur almost immediately and your veterinarian will provide appropriate treatment.
 If you are concerned that your cat is experiencing an abnormal reaction in the hours or days following any vaccination, contact your veterinarian.

 A rare form of soft tissue sarcoma known as vaccine-associated or injection-site fibrosarcoma has been associated with a reaction to components in some vaccines.
 This association is controversial and a considerable amount of research is underway to determine what role vaccines may play in the development of sarcomas.
 The benefits of vaccination greatly outweigh these small risks in most situations, particularly for cats at risk of exposure (for further information, see the handout "Post-vaccination Sarcoma In Cats").

 "The benefits of vaccination greatly outweigh these small risks in most situations, particularly for cats at risk of exposure."